OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 ### Introduction

 Existing mechanisms for appropriately managing access to resources defined in [RFC6749] are insufficient to meet the requirements for a modern data sharing ecosystem.
 Leveraging static scope strings does not provide consumers control of sufficient granularity to share with third parties.
-Open Banking Brasil have elected to implement a [Consent API](https://openbanking-brasil.github.io/areadesenvolvedor/swagger/swagger_consents_apis.yaml) as a OAuth 2.0 protected resource that can be used to manage fine grain access to resources.
+Open Finance Brasil have elected to implement a [Consent API](https://openbanking-brasil.github.io/areadesenvolvedor/swagger/swagger_consents_apis.yaml) as a OAuth 2.0 protected resource that can be used to manage fine grain access to resources.
 The reference to the Consent Resource will be conveyed as part of an OAuth 2.0 dynamic resource scope.

 ### Dynamic Consent Scope Definition